khadkauj/berlin-Trasnportation-App-frontend/README.md

 Stacks used : ReactJs, Express, Axios.

-This repository contains a frontend(reactjs.)
+This repository contains the frontend part of application(reactjs.)
 The corresponding express backend is available at git repository: https://github.com/khadkauj/berlin-Trasnportation-App-expressBackend

 ***********************************************************************************************